jimmyfresh1/TowerofTattle/work/Command/lore.md

 As a tower "powered" by secrets, Waechner's Vault also produces them like an oil refinery produces oil.
 Waechner's Vault gains infamy among mages, which attracts Shiori to it.
 Waechner "hires" Shiori as a magus to go to the tower, so that Helicches' name can be retrieved.

 And this is where the story begins.

-//CONTENTDIVIDER THIS PART DIVIDES PARTS OF THE STORY I'VE ALREADY WRITTEN].

-Though this is worth filling out itself, right now it's a lower value task than getting a Part VI Treatment done finally.

-//CONTENTDIVIDER THIS PART DIVIDES PARTS OF THE STORY I'VE ALREADY WRITTEN].

-In episode 01, we have the campfire scene.
-In the campfire scene, Shiori explains that murders happened, the town disappeared, and that Prima Pagetta came back.

-In episode 02, we have the forest walk.
-In the forest, Mekuru begins to have some of her memories come back.
-They sit down to a view of The Lighthouse, and Shiori talks about The Root for a little bit.

-In episode 03, a telltail snitch leads them to Alexa's Hideout.
-There, they find Girl X's first journal.
-Girl X's journal talks about how she's hiding away in that cave.
-This is also where they encounter The Codex Sussurokawa, which contains that journal.
-Mekuru continues feeling a little alienated from Shiori.
-It's at this point, they hear someone coming.
-It's Alexa, or Mekuru's mother, though the reader doesn't know yet.
-Mekuru observes her and gives a description.
-Chapter ends with the cliffhanger: Mekuru, it's your mom!

-In episode 04, they talk to her mom.
-Alexa acts a bit weird, and seems shocked, and Mekuru and Alexa have a mother daughter squabble.
-Shiori does cute Shiori things, and Alexa pulls her cheeks apart.
-Mekuru gets really emotional about it, knowing that Alexa is an NPC (she's not, but they thnik that she is.)
-Alexa tells them to go to the house and wash up.
-At the house, Shiori and Mekuru find Mekuru's diary.
-Cute princes entry.

-TTS COUNT: 2.

-))]))

-Shiori and Mekuru walk through the forest and come upon the lighthouse spot.
-They see the lighthouse.
-Shiori starts to get swept by nostalgia, though Mekuru herself feels a bit alienated.
-Shiori is experiencing Mabe Village, while Mekuru is experiencing Silent Hill.

-Yeah.
-Let's open up with Alexa.

-//ADMONITION It makes more sense emotionally and thematically to head with Alexa, and then to do Alphonse shortly after.
-Alexa should be "higher" than Alphonse.
-Also Alphonse should care not about the lighthouse spot, but the town view spot, the Hallstat view.
-Also, as far as an NPC "sneaking up" on them.
-It makes more sense for it to be Alexa, instead of Alphonse.
-Also I can do the eyes glazing over thing with Alphonse in the scene after.
-Shiori being like... hmm...
-I mean it works here.
-Mekuru is upset that she doesn't even remember her mother's name.
-I can't even have that?